Don Cossacks: Uniform

-Until 1914 the distinguishing colour of the Don Cossack Host was red: worn on the cap bands and wide trouser stripes of a dark blue uniform of the loose-fitting cut common to the Steppe Cossacks.
+Until 1914 the distinguishing colour of the Don Cossack Host was red, worn on the cap bands and wide trouser stripes of a dark blue uniform of the loose-fitting cut common to the Steppe Cossacks.
 Tall lambskin hats were worn on occasion, with red cloth tops edged in white lace.
 Silver metal scrolls were worn on the headdress to denote the distinguished conduct of individual regiments.
-Officers had silver braiding on their collars and epaulettes plus silver/black girdles.
+Officers had silver braiding on their collars and epaulettes, plus silver/black girdles.

 Shoulder-straps of other ranks were the same dark blue as the caftan (coat).
 A whip was used instead of spurs.
-Prior to 1908, individual cossacks from all Hosts were required to provide their own uniforms (together with horses and harness).
-However the size and relative affluence of the Don Cossack Host permitted the setting up of communally owned clothing factories.
+Prior to 1908, individual cossacks from all Hosts were required to provide their own uniforms, together with horses and harness.
+The size and relative affluence of the Don Cossack Host permitted the setting up of communally owned clothing factories.

-A khaki field tunic was adopted in 1908, replacing the dark blue coats or white (summer) blouses previously worn for ordinary duties.
-However the blue riding breeches with broad red stripes long characteristic of the Don Host, continued to be worn even on active service during both World Wars.
+In 1908, a khaki field tunic was adopted, replacing the dark blue coats or white summer blouses previously worn for ordinary duties.
+The blue riding breeches with broad red stripes long characteristic of the Don Host, continued to be worn even on active service during both World Wars.

-The Don Cossack Battery of the Imperial Guard wore a "Tsar's green" (a dark shade common to the army) uniform, with the black and red distinctions of the artillery as a branch.
+The Don Cossack Battery of the Imperial Guard wore a "Tsar's green" uniform, a dark shade common to the army, with the black and red distinctions of the artillery as a branch.